Early Decision Frequently Asked Questions

 If I am admitted Early Decision and am applying for financial aid, when will I be notified about my financial aid package?

-Admitted students whose financial aid applications are complete will receive an estimated aid offer along with their admission packet.
+Admitted students who submit prior-year tax returns and register online with the College Scholarship Service and submit the CSS/Financial Aid PROFILE® by the Early Decision deadline will receive an estimated aid offer along with their admission packet.
 This offer is based on information submitted on the College Scholarship Service CSS/PROFILE® form as well as submission of your parents’ prior calendar year tax returns.
 A final aid offer will follow in the spring, pending receipt of your Free Application for Federal Student Aid (FAFSA).
 In the unlikely event that information on your FAFSA varies significantly or your family circumstances have changed significantly from original estimates, your financial aid package may change.
-Admitted Early Decision candidates whose financial aid files are incomplete are notified as soon as they submit the missing financial aid information.
-Files that are still incomplete as of Feb.
-15 will not receive an estimated award.
+Students who do not submit the required financial aid information by the Early Decision application deadline will not receive an estimated award.

 Does SMU meet full financial need for ED candidates?